 Few of us like to be called 'bossy', a term that is usually applied negatively to women.
 But why can being a bossy boss be bad for your business?

-Earlier this year, LeanIn.org, a not-for-profit organisation set up by Facebook Chief Operating Officer Sheryl Sandberg "to empower all women to achieve their ambitions", teamed up with Girl Scouts USA to launch the Ban Bossy campaign.
+Back in 2015, LeanIn.org, a not-for-profit organisation set up by Facebook Chief Operating Officer Sheryl Sandberg "to empower all women to achieve their ambitions", teamed up with Girl Scouts USA to launch the Ban Bossy campaign.

 It attracted support from numerous high-profile women, including singer Beyoncé and former US Secretary of State Condoleeza Rice.
 As well as urging people to stop calling females 'bossy', it encouraged women to take more of a lead in the workplace.

 According to the campaign's website: "When a little boy asserts himself, he's called a 'leader'.
 Yet when a little girl does the same, she risks being branded 'bossy'.
 Words like bossy send a message: don't raise your hand or speak up.
 By middle school, girls are less interested in leading than boys - a trend that continues into adulthood."

 "The term 'bossy' is applied negatively to women, when men who act in the same way are described as driven or assertive," says Louise Weston, managing psychologist at business psychology consultancy Pearn Kandola.

 "It comes down to gender stereotypes.
 Men are 'supposed' to be assertive, ambitious, confident and bold; while being warm, nurturing and kind are stereotypical 'female' behaviours.
 Many stereotypical male behaviours are aligned with success in business, and if a woman displays characteristics associated with success and leadership, often she's evaluated negatively."